ahmd-mahm/ahmd-mahm.github.io/_posts/2018-02-28-The-Snapping-Shrimp.md

 Several publications highlight the awesomeness of this model!
 Of these, Mahmood (2015), Mahmood (2016a) and Mahmood (2016b) offer quick reads, while Mahmood (2017b) offers a somewhat detailed insight into the topic.
 In no way is the αSGN($$m$$) model perfect (there is no such thing).
 Though the modeling itself can approve, I am convinced that as of now, αSGN($$m$$) is the best model for snapping shrimp noise.
 Algorithms designed within its framework are tractable and offer computational complexities that are manageable with today's computation power.

+## Code

+So where do we go from here?!
+I will be attaching a MATLAB code for αSGN($$m$$) shortly, so stay tuned :)

+## Conclusion

+We are finally done!
+The goal was to capture the global scale of the snapping shrimp noise problem and give the reader a feel of what to expect when working with such noise.
+Audio and visuals offer motivation like no text or mathematical treatment can provide.
+I hope I have given this approach some justice.
+I have provided code that allows generating αSGN($$m$$) and SαS PDFs.
+Moreover, functions that allow estimating the model's parameters are posted too.
+So go ahead, explore, discover and make things more awesome than ever before :D !